Weak-lensing observables in relativistic N-body simulations: Introduction

 In the near future galaxy surveys like DESI, LSST, Euclid and others, will map out nearly the entire visible Universe~-- see~\citet{Abate:2012za,Abell:2009aa,Aghamousa:2016zmz,Amendola:2016saw,Santos:2015bsa,4MOST:2019}.
 They will measure redshifts, angular positions but also shapes and sizes of billions of galaxies with unprecedented precision.
 Because the weak gravitational lensing signal in particular is dominated by nonlinear structures, linear perturbation theory will not be sufficient to interpret these data sets, and numerical simulations are a vital tool which analysis pipelines will have to rely on.

 Such simulations are commonly based on Newtonian gravity.
 However, recently some of us have proposed a new $N$-body code based on general relativity~\citep{Adamek:2015eda,Adamek:2016zes}.
 In this code, all relativistic effects which can be relevant on scales much larger than the biggest black hole horizon are taken into account.
+Metric perturbations are included at first order only, but their spatial derivatives are kept at all orders.
+This guarantees a consistent treatment of the gauge issue on cosmological scales as well as to capture the first post-Newtonian order at small scales, see \citet{Adamek:2015eda,Adamek:2016zes} for further details.

 In the past, structure formation in $\La$CDM and with massive neutrinos have been studied with this code~\citep{Adamek:2014xba,Adamek:2017uiq}, and it has been extended to simulate clustering dark energy \citep{Hassani:2019lmy} as well as $f(R)$ gravity \citep{Reverberi:2019bov}.
 Recently some of us have also studied fully relativistic photon geodesics in this code to model the distance--redshift relation including clustering~\citep{Adamek:2018rru}.
 The present work builds upon this development.

 Here we want to study weak lensing.
 We compute the relativistic ellipticity $\ep$ (an observable closely related to the weak-lensing shear), the convergence $\ka$ as well as the rotation $\om$ of images due to foreground structure non-perturbatively from a high-resolution simulation.
 We determine their angular power spectra for different redshifts as well at their one-point probability distribution functions.
 Because our analysis is non-perturbative, we can study effects like rotation, which is a purely non-linear effect which is absent within linear perturbation theory.
 A recent study has found \citep{Deshpande:2019sdl} that a linear analysis will also be insufficient for interpreting the weak-lensing shear signal in upcoming surveys.